× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Prerequisite: Exoskeleton Artifice

-You weld a crossing of steel, iron, brass, or other metal onto the hands of your suit, causing your Unarmed attacks to deal 1d6 physical damage.
+You weld a crossing of steel, iron, brass, or other metal onto the hands of your suit, causing your Unarmed attacks to deal 1d6 physical damage; their Crit Range is unaffected.

 Prerequisite: Creature Artifice